DimEvil/EBRIII/pages/abstracts.md

 Sea.
 These proto-DTs illustrate how Digital Twins can be used to gain insights into the functioning of ecosystems.
 We highlight pros and cons of different approaches, discuss tools currently available and identify the gaps in the infrastructure needed for digital twinning.

+### TETTRIs -  a community response for the betterment of taxonomy
+#### Alessandro Marchi

+TETTRIs (Transforming European Taxonomy through Training, Research and Innovations) is a Horizon EU-funded project born from the European Taxonomy community gathered around CETAF.
+It runs until 2026, and it's conceived to develop innovative engagement methods and technical solutions for taxonomists.
+One unique mechanism to establish positive change in the community are Third-Party Projects.
+These projects applied for a cascading grant within TETTRIs.
+12 projects across Europe received a total of 1.8 million Euros.
+Topics include opening access to reference collections, validation of  novel tool as well as citizen science monitoring of hotspots.
+The outcomes of TETTRIs are important to the transformation of taxonomy research and will be fundamental to increasing awareness about this science.

+### The BiCIKL project traverses obstacles to FAIR and linked biodiversity data usage

+#### Lyubomir Penev, Iva Boyadzhieva and the BiCIKL consortium

+Started in May 2021, the Horizon 2020 project Biodiversity Community Integrated Knowledge Library (BiCIKL) brought together 14 partners and 15 research infrastructures  from 10 European countries, representing some of the world’s key players in biodiversity research and data management.
+For the next three years, they would work together to improve their own and partnering infrastructures, in order to bridge gaps between each other’s biodiversity data types and classes in line with FAIR (Findable, Accessible, Interoperable and Reusable) data principles.
+The existing services provided by the participating infrastructures would expand through development and adoption of shared, common or interoperable domain standards, resulting in liberated and enhanced flows of data and knowledge across these domains.
+In 2023, we saw the official release of the Biodiversity Knowledge Hub (BKH): the main outcome of BiCIKL, intended to act as a knowledge broker for users who wish to navigate and access sources of open and FAIR biodiversity data, guidelines, tools and services.
+In practicality, the BKH is a one-stop portal for understanding the complex but increasingly interconnected landscape of biodiversity research infrastructures in Europe and beyond.
+It collates information, guidelines, recommendations and best practices in usage of FAIR and linked biodiversity data, as well as a continuously expanded catalogue of compliant relevant services and tools.
+At the core of the BKH is the FAIR Data Place (FDP), where users can familiarise themselves with each of the participating biodiversity infrastructures and network organisations, and also learn about the specific services they provide.
+There, users can explore various biodiversity data tools and services by browsing by their main data type, e.g. specimens, sequences, taxon names, literature.
+The BKH serves as a navigation system in a universe of interconnected biodiversity research infrastructures and is open to new contributors and collaborators enabling the access of open data and knowledge by anybody, anywhere, at any time.